Cat Boarding Private Rooms | Best Group Cat Boarding Room

 We also have a cat condo room for cats who need to stay in private accommodations.
 Each cat has there own space with one of our condos with a hammock, cat cave, litter box, food and water.
 Cats in the condo room are given several hours of free time to roam outside their condo, though inside the condo room, each day.
 There is a large cat tree and other amenities in the condo room for roaming cats to play on.

-For social cats choose our most popular option, our group cat boarding room where your cat spends time with our staff and other cats in a large group room with home like furniture, cat trees, custom built cat walks, wall & window shelves, plus lots of staff attention.
+Most cats purrfur our most popular option, our group cat boarding room.
+Where your cat spends time with our staff and other cats in a large group room with home like furniture, cat trees, custom built cat walks, over 120 feet of wall & window shelves, plus lots of staff attention.
+Cats are social creatures and most enjoy the company and reassurance that other cats provide.
+We can always move your cat to a condo if your cat shows signs of stress, though the vast majority of cats do excellent in the group room.

 All staff at the Feline Hotel are trained in Pet First Aid & CPR.
 Because of our training, we are more likely to recognize any issues early on and we are more likely to understand how to properly respond.
 This can save time, money, and pain & suffering.
 Are your Pet’s people trained in pet first aid and CPR?